Some products can have confusing names, but that doesn’t apply to the cufflink. It does what its moniker suggests.

 The cufflink is a small, integral component of a black-tie dress code or classy outfit with attention to finer details.
 This item binds the cuffs of French shirts, which have buttonholes without a button to secure them.

-If you need cufflinks for your wardrobe, the information in this guide can help you avoid a potential mistake for your next event.
+If you need cufflinks for your wardrobe, the information in this guide can help you avoid a potential mistake for your next event, as well as provide you with recommendations for the best cufflinks for all budgets.

 Tips to Consider When Wearing Cufflinks